dignakov/gazebo_sim_template/README.md

 `robot.urdf` contains all the basic structure for a robot like the amiga.

-Adjust dimentions and inertia parameters, as well as the joint positions to match the real system.
+Adjust dimensions and inertia parameters, as well as the joint positions to match the real system.

 The Clearpath package is a good source for how to use the proper visual meshes (https://github.com/husky/husky/tree/noetic-devel/husky_description), for example: